Skip to main content

 Further information can be found following this link: https://mpmx.com/en/registrierung-processmining-blackbox/

 Usually a case will have some unique identifying number, maybe the invoice number or ticket number.
 But you can sometimes have a process with no unique number to choose as the CaseID.
-This happens, for example, when in an Order to Cash process either an invoice number, a delivery bill, or a the sales order number can be used as CaseID.
+This happens, for example, when in an Order to Cash process either an invoice number, a delivery bill or the sales order number can be used as CaseID.
 In such a situation, the use of Object Centric Process Mining can be helpful.
 More information about this can be found in this section: Traditional and Object-Centric Process Mining.